-Whether you think of long shorts or short longs, 3/4 bibs are ideal for straddling the gap between winter and summer.
-Great for autumn too.
+Whether you think of long shorts or short longs, 3/4 bibs are ideal for straddling the gap on slightly warmer days between summer and winter.
+Great for spring too.
 3/4 bibs were first made popular in 1991 by dutch pro rider, Edwig Van Hooydonck, who won the Tour of Flanders in a pair.
 They are also ideal for getting an autumn ‘Belgian tan’ – brown lower legs from the road filth.

 Cover Your Bases

 Base Layers are awesome.
 Their primary job is to keep you dry when sweating by wicking moisture away from your skin.
 Pick the right base layer for the conditions and you will be warm enough without getting a chill from being too sweaty.
 If you are planning a long ride with a food stop, take a rolled-up spare base layer, swap when you stop, and stay fresh and dry.

 Choices, choices, choices…One of the key questions for autumn kit.
 It really comes down to your own preference, do you prefer to be on the warmer side or colder end of the spectrum?
 Do you pick a jacket or a long sleeve jersey?
 Or maybe hedge your bets with a gilet or a rain jacket which you can always fold away if not needed…

 Now, gloves in autumn is another big question.
 If the weather is dry and not too cold, you may well get by with your summer finger-less mitts.
 If the weather is cooler or wet, you may well feel the need to cover up the digits.